 Part of the Holy Roman Empire in the Medieval Ages, the Middle Rhine portion of Germany’s Rhine Valley has over 60 German castles!

 Nowhere else in the world can you find as many castles as close together as the castles in the Upper Middle Rhine Valley.

-Surrounded by lush vineyards, German fairy tale towns, and gorgeous medieval castles, you can’t help but feel like you have whisked away to a far off land as you cruise this beautiful region.
+Surrounded by lush vineyards, German fairy tale towns, and gorgeous medieval castles, you can’t help but feel like you have been whisked away to a far-off land as you cruise this beautiful region.

 During our visit to the region, I was amazed at the number of German castles in the upper middle Rhine Valley and wanted to visit all of them!

-When you combine these German castles with the amazing wine produced in the region, the half-timbered villages, the steepled churches, and the dramatic cliffsides, you become truly enthralled in the beauty that surrounds you.
+When you combine these German castles with the fantastic wine produced in the region, the half-timbered villages, the steepled churches, and the dramatic cliffsides, you become genuinely enthralled by the beauty surrounding you.